openstack-archive/infra-manual/doc/source/developers.rst

 1. The code should comply with everything in that project's `HACKING.rst` file, if it has one.
-If the project reuses nova's hacking guideines, then it may have a "hacking" section in its `tox.ini` file in which case much of this is already checked automatically for you by the continuous integration system.
+If the project reuses nova's hacking guidelines, then it may have a "hacking" section in its `tox.ini` file in which case much of this is already checked automatically for you by the continuous integration system.
 2. The code should be 'pythonic' and look like the code around it,